![]() |

 Facts

 Throughout his life John suffered from the blood disorder haemochromatosis, which did not affect him too much until he developed arthritis in later life.
-His wife was fellow actor Wendy Gifford, who appeared in Doctor Who in The Ice Warriors (1967).
+His wife was fellow actor Wendy Gifford, who appeared in The Ice Warriors (1967), while his daughter is actor Emma Cater (making his son-in-law the actor Simon Thorp).
+In July 1989, Wendy and John wrote a letter to Mark Fisher MP to be read out as part of his speech during a parliamentary debate about the taxation of actors, who invariably find themselves unemployed for erratic periods during a tax year.

 Career highlights